VivienCabannes/datasetexplorer/README.md

 Once the app is running, open your web browser and navigate to [http://localhost:5000](http://localhost:5000).
 You should see the Dataset Explorer website.
-As you modify your Flask app, you can simply refresh your browser to see your changes immediately.
+As you modify the codebase, you can simply refresh your browser to see your changes immediately.

 ### Build & Deploy